Data types

 |

-values may have a different representation when decoded into a JavaScript number.
+Inexact single-precision float values may have a different representation when decoded into a JavaScript number.
 This is inherent to the implementation of limited-precision floating point types.
-If you need the decimal representation to match, cast the expression to float64
+If you need the decimal representation to match, cast the expression to float64 in your query.

 Arrays